Underground-Railroad/magnificentMammals/brainDump/ponderings/socialAwareness.md

   </div>

 ## What nodes define the outcome of social awareness?
-+ Brain development // not to be confused with age and the correlation to maturity ( social constructs )
++ Brain development // not to be confused with age and the correlation to maturity ( social constructs / biological, environmental factors)

 + en·vi·ron·ment `biological`
   + toxins in ecosysytem >> can be absorbed, felt, inhaled, heard, seen, tasted